TL:DR

 Signs of toxic workplace culture are often early indicators of systemic harassment; proactive culture assessment can prevent escalation. |

-Building an inclusive workplace culture with a culture of belonging is both a legal obligation and a business imperative. |
+Building an inclusive workplace culture is both a legal and business priority. |

 Understanding the Global Landscape of Workplace Harassment Laws